spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 # Build Edge Artifacts using a Content Bundle

 Palette's Edge solution supports creating Edge artifacts for edge devices deployed in a low internet bandwidth environment or an *air-gapped* environment.
 An air-gapped environment is a deployment site with no direct internet access.
-You can build the Edge artifacts for installation in these environments by using a content bundle and including it with the Edge installer ISO.
+Using a content bundle, you can build Edge artifacts for installation in such environments.

 A content bundle is an archive that includes the Operating System (OS) image, the Kubernetes distribution, the Network Container Interface (CNI), and all other dependencies specified in the cluster profiles you want to deploy to the Edge cluster.
 A content bundle provides several benefits, such as: